jonandez/vagrant/README.md

 #### Grafana Dashboard
 172.16.16.101:32000

-User: admin
+- User: admin
-Password: admin
+- Password: admin

 Import Kuberntes Dashboard
-Go to left menu and select + and Import
+- Go to left menu and select + and Import
-Import using Grafana input code: 8588
+- Import using Grafana input code: 8588
-Select Prometheus and click Import
+- Select Prometheus as source and click Import

 ### Decode message
 Connect to kmaster server